bbqbailey/mqttDirector/README.md

         only the commands recognized are acted on.
 The primary sensitivity is for the 'shutdown' and 'reboot' commands, which could cause your RPI to comply.
 Running in my environment, this was not an issue.
-You'll need to deterimne if a spoofed 'shutdown' or 'reboot' is problematic for your recpient nodes.
+You'll need to deterimn if a spoofed 'shutdown' or 'reboot' is problematic for your recpient nodes.

+        A secondary security issue is the response of the system OS version, as this could provide individuals that have spoofed the 'OS' command with the ability to find out the OS version.
+        This information generally is not provided as it allows hackers insight into the specific OS, thus allowing them to tune their hacks to that particular OS.
+In my environment, this was not an issue for me.
+You'll need to determine if a spoofed 'OS' command with respondent OS version information represents a security issue for your environment.

 Future Intended Changes: